lucapette/web/main/content/writing/my-engineering-management-values.md

 generation of our Kafka infrastructure".

 I share such blog posts long before the actual transition happens.
-This gives me time to collect feedback and minimise the situations in which a change occurs and people don't know about it.
+This gives me time to collect feedback and minimise the scenario in which a change occurs and people don't know about it.

 As teams scale, sharing knowledge becomes more and more important to make sure that different teams don't solve the same problem multiple times.
 An internal blog is a simple way to share these learnings.

-That's the other main reason why I write these blog posts.
+That's the other reason why I write these blog posts.
 It paves the way for other people to write.

 Fostering a culture of writing helps teams in many ways: